atick-faisal/label-studio/docs/source/guide/access_tokens.md

   <tr>
   <td>
     <ul>
         <li>Have a TTL that can be set at the org level.
-(Label Studio Enterprise only)
+(Annotation Hub Enterprise only)
         <li>Are only visible to users once
         <li>Can be manually revoked
         <li>Require extra steps when used with HTTP API